vorpalnet/blade/proto/webrtc/README.md

   produce an offer, and without a media server there is nothing to produce one with — a browser cannot be made to offer on demand.

+## A CANCEL is observed, not answered

+A caller who gives up while the browser is still ringing arrives as a CANCEL.
+The gateway stops the ring, frees the media, tells the browser and records the call as abandoned — and sends nothing back.
+The container owns that transaction: it answers the CANCEL itself and kills the INVITE with a `487`.
+An application that answers as well puts a second final response on the wire, so the framework drops one if you try.

+## DTMF rides the signaling plane

+`call.dtmf` becomes a SIP `INFO` carrying `application/dtmf-relay` toward the far end.

+Not a preference: no JSR-309 driver behind this framework implements tone generation, so a digit cannot be injected into the media stream at all.
+That is also why DTMF works the same on both media paths — a relayed call has no media session to inject into, and the INFO rides the dialog either way.

 ## Not SIP over WebSocket

 RFC 7118 exists and works, but **OCCAS 8.1 does not implement it**.
-The JSR-359 API jar ships `SipWebSocketContext`, `Flow` and `FlowListener`, but `wlss.jar` — 933 classes, the actual SIP container — contains no reference to any of them, and the only network-channel protocol literals present are `sip` and `sips`.
+The JSR-359 interfaces ship in the API jar; the container behind them has no WebSocket transport, and the only network channels it offers are `sip` and `sips`.
 So a browser cannot register as a SIP UA against this server regardless of how the application is written.

 That settles it, and it is also the design we would pick: a browser answering "a call is